ElinaFF/PICO/ml.md

 ###### Add custom algorithm

-To add a full custom model, you need to add it to the configuration file located at metabodashboard/conf/SupportedModel.py.
+To add a full custom model, you need to add it to the configuration file located at `pico/conf/SupportedModel.py`.
 Add a dictionary containing the NON-INSTANTIATED class and the param grid.
-Format is the following ( change only the attribute xxx)
+Format is the following :
 ~~~
     "_Printedname": {
           "function": _non-instantiatedclass,